TrendingTechnology/saga/readme.md

 | `print` | `p` | Print output to standard output |
 | `eval` | `e` | Compile and print a snippet of code |

-The following are used for debugging the compiler:
+The following are used for debugging the compiler, used with the `debug` or `d` command.

 | Option   | Description                             |
 | -------- | --------------------------------------- |